polluxsynth/arduino-fast-midi-octaver/README.md

 The lowest latency is achieved with keyboards which output MIDI Note Off messages for note off events, rather than MIDI Note on messages with the velocity set to 0.
-In the former case, the latency through the device is a mere 320 µs.
+In the former case, the latency through the device is a mere 320 Âµs.
 This is known as low latency mode.
-In the latter case, a further 320 µs of latency is added.
+In the latter case, a further 320 Âµs of latency is added.
 This is known as normal mode.
 The device switches between the two automatically depending on what MIDI messages are present in the incoming MIDI stream.
 Normal mode is indicated by the MIDI LED (connected to the LED_BUILTIN (D13) pin on the Arduino) being inverted, i.e.